Home Doddington Panto Treasure Island Pics Other Pantomime Scripts

 Other panto scripts are available to view on line and/or you can Email for

 a perusal copy (see link below).
-If you decide to use this script cost is
+This pantomime script is now sold via Jasper Publishing

 Obviously some parts are specific to Doddington but that just needs adapting to your location and community.
 If your writing your own pantomime scripts of interest may be Paul Harris's book, containing pantomime sketches and panto gags, an excellent resource for anyone writing pantomime scripts.
 Click on the book picture .
 For affordable pantomime sheet music try looking on Ebay Sheet Music on Ebay for pantomimes